naturese/pycv/README.md

 Github is the preferred way as it grants visibility to all issues reported.

+# Maachine learning
+Machine learning (ML) is the study of computer algorithms that improve automatically through experience.[1][2]
+It is seen as a subset of artificial intelligence.
+Machine learning algorithms build a mathematical model based on sample data, known as "training data", in order to make predictions or decisions without being explicitly programmed to do so.[3]
+Machine learning algorithms are used in a wide variety of applications, such as email filtering and computer vision, where it is difficult or infeasible to develop conventional algorithms to perform the needed tasks.

 ### Virtual Machine
 I (Joe Minichino) created a VM for VirtualBox which allows you to skip installation steps and jump straight into action.
 However, I am yet to find a free storage service where to upload the 12GB file to make it freely availalble.
 This is currently being addressed so check to this page constantly.